MoezV/oNTORRA/scripts/README.md

 USAGE:  01_*.bash  FASTA_FILE  [OUTPUT_DIRECTORY = oligonucleotide_count]
 ```

-This BASH script that goes through the goes through the given `FASTA_FILES` and runs EMBOSS' _compseq_ to obtain the nucleotide motif counts for the given word size (default is using just the forward sense for _k_=1 and both sense and antisense directions for _k_>1).
+This Bash shell script that goes through the goes through the given `FASTA_FILES` and runs EMBOSS' _compseq_ to obtain the nucleotide motif counts for the given word size (default is using just the forward sense for _k_=1 and both sense and antisense directions for _k_>1).
 The output are the _k_-mer files that starts with `[OUTPUT_DIRECTORY]/k#.___`.

 For the second script to run successfully, it is critcal that the output starts with `k[_k_-mer]` in the OUTPUT_DIRECTORY.
 If you are doing an alternative method, you can rename it to whatever you want.